Try our custom LLM ECOChat

 The Afrikaans Language

-It may be strange for a translation company outside South Africa to have translation requests into Afrikaans.
-At Pangeanic, as one of the best translation agencies in the world, we have to cater for all language combinations, and Afrikaans is one of them.
+It may be strange for an AI translation company outside South Africa to have translation requests into Afrikaans.
+At Pangeanic, we combine translation technology and humans to be considered one of the best translation agencies in the world.
+We cater to all language combinations, and Afrikaans is one of them.
 Let's learn a little bit more about how Afrikaans became one of the national languages of South Africa.
-Afrikaans is currently one of eleven official languages spoken in South Africa, where over 23 million people speak Afrikaans, of which at least one third are native speakers.
-The 2011 South African census estimates the number of Afrikaans language speakers to be about 7 million native and 16 million second language speakers, making it the 3rd largest language group.
-13,5% of South Africans speak have Afrikaans as their mother tongue.
+Afrikaans is currently one of eleven official languages spoken in South Africa, where over 23 million people speak Afrikaans, of which at least one-third are native speakers.
+The 2011 South African census estimates the number of Afrikaans language speakers to be about 7 million native and 16 million second-language speakers, making it the 3rd largest language group.
+13,5% of South Africans speak Afrikaans as their mother tongue.

 Geographical spread of the Afrikaans language